PRUBHTEJ/PRUBHTEJ/README.md

 I am a 19 year old Junior Year Student from India who loves Python & AI.
 I am currently working at NRNB as a Technical Writer under GSoD'20.
 I am passionate about doing research in AI.

 I am the captain of this ship.
 This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
 Crazy, isn't it?
-Well grab the firm handle closest to you because we are gonna go warp speed to know my universe.
+Well grab the handle closest to you firmly because we are gonna go warp speed to know my universe.

 <details>
   <summary><i> Click <b> Here </b> to enter the Warp Speed and know more about my universe! </i>